fretting hand showing calluses on the fingertips

 Are you just learning guitar and your fingertips feel like they’ve been through a paper shredder?
 Don’t worry, we all go through this.

 Every guitarist has stared at their red, tender fingers wondering if they’re cut out for this instrument, me included.
 The good news?
-That pain is temporary, and it’s actually a sign of progress.
+That pain is temporary, and is actually a sign of progress.

 Every beginner struggles with sore fingertips.
-Honestly, it’s a rite of passage for guitar players.
+Honestly, it’s a rite of passage for us guitar players.

 That sharp, burning sensation comes from soft skin pressing against steel strings, something your hands aren’t used to yet.
 Luckily, with consistent practice, your body adapts.